 They can be grouped into five categories: dried milk-based products, heat/acid coagulated products, cultured/fermented products, fat-rich products and cereal-based puddings/desserts.

-Gulab Jamun: Gulab jamun is prepared by a mixture comprising basically of milk solids from khoa and wheat flour (sometime including twofold cream) in a sugar syrup enriched with cardamom seeds and rosewater, saffron or nectar.
-It is formed into round, tube shaped or circular shapes and fricasseed to deliver a brilliant to dim dark colored shading, with a somewhat fresh external surface and delicate to firm, cream/white, permeable smooth surface inside.
+Gulab Jamun: Gulab jamun is prepared by a mixture comprising basically of milk solids from khoa and wheat flour (sometimes including twofold cream) in a sugar syrup enriched with cardamom seeds and rosewater, saffron or nectar.
+It is formed into round, tube-shaped, or circular shapes and fricasseed to deliver a brilliant to dim dark colored shading, with a somewhat fresh external surface and delicate to a firm, cream/white, permeable smooth surface inside.